Chelsea F.C. 2–4 Bradford City A.F.C.: Background

 At the time, Chelsea were comfortably sitting at the top of the Premier League table, 5 points ahead of eventual runners-up Manchester City.
-They had also finished at the top of their UEFA Champions League group stage and were in the semi-finals of the Football League Cup.
-Conversely, Bradford City were in their second-consecutive season in League One, after winning the 2013 Football League Two play-off Final against Northampton Town.
+They had also finished at the top of their UEFA Champions League group and were in the semi-finals of the Football League Cup.
+Conversely, Bradford City were in their second-consecutive season in League One, after winning the 2013 Football League Two play-off final against Northampton Town.
 Bradford City's Portuguese winger, Filipe Morais joined Chelsea's academy in 2003 when he was 16.
-While José Mourinho was at his first stint as Chelsea manager, he promoted Morais to the first team at the start of the 2005–06 season, but he did not make any appearances as he was loaned out to MK Dons for most of the season.
+While José Mourinho was in his first stint as Chelsea manager, he promoted Morais to the first team at the start of the 2005–06 season, but he did not make any appearances as he was loaned out to MK Dons for most of the season.
 Billy Knott also spent time in Chelsea's academy, from 2007 to 2010, before transferring to Sunderland.

-During a press conference before the match José Mourinho said that if they were to lose to Bradford City that afternoon, it will be a "big disgrace" due to the fact that the Blues were one of the stronger sides in England at the time.
+During a press conference before the match José Mourinho said that if they were to lose to Bradford City that afternoon, it would be a "big disgrace" due to the fact that the Blues were one of the stronger sides in England at the time.

 Route to the match

 Match

 Chelsea took the lead in the 21st minute, when Gary Cahill volleyed the ball into the net from a corner taken by Oscar.
 Chelsea dominated possession until their next goal, which came in the 38th minute, after Ramires ran through the Bradford defence.
-Two minutes later, Bradford scored from a free kick; the ball was passed from Morais to Andrew Davies and then to Jon Stead, who scored to make the score 2-1.
+Two minutes later, Bradford scored from a free kick; the ball was passed from Morais to Andrew Davies and then to Jon Stead, who scored to make the score 2–1.

 The early second half was marked by a number of chances for both teams.
-Jose Mourinho brought on Willian for Mohamed Salah and Cesc Fàbregas for John Obi Mikel, who had suffered a head injury.
-Morais scored an unexpected equaliser in the 75th minute from a throw-in to bring the game to 2-2.
-Loïc Rémy was immediately substituted for Eden Hazard, but sustained Chelsea dominance failed to produce a goal.
+José Mourinho brought on Willian for Mohamed Salah and Cesc Fàbregas for John Obi Mikel, who had suffered a head injury.
+Morais scored an unexpected equaliser in the 75th minute from a throw-in to bring the game to 2–2.
+Loïc Rémy was immediately substituted for Eden Hazard, but Chelsea still failed to produce a goal.
 Phil Parkinson made his first substitution in the 80th minute, taking off Billy Knott for Mark Yeates.
 Two minutes later, Andy Halliday scored to put Bradford in front.
-Chelsea were unable to score during seven minutes of stoppage time, while Yeates chipped the ball over Petr Čech in the 94th minute to secure a famous victory for Bradford.
+Chelsea were unable to score during seven minutes of stoppage time, while Yeates chipped the ball over Petr Čech in the 94th minute to secure a famous victory for Bradford City.